2024/07/29

 Your business

-Timewasting and employee and customer dissatisfaction aside, connectivity issues can often lead to data silos.
+Timewasting, employee and customer dissatisfaction aside, connectivity issues can often lead to data silos.

 Miscommunication, poor working relationships, and even missed sales opportunities — data silos breed big problems for businesses.
 Also, in terms of goals for growth.

-A survey conducted by MuleSoft and Salesforce found that 81% of respondents felt that data silos were hindering their digital transformation efforts.
+A survey, conducted by MuleSoft and Salesforce, found that 81% of respondents felt that data silos were hindering their digital transformation efforts.

 Is an integration strategy the perfect solution for complexity?